“The important thing is to never stop questioning.” – Albert Einstein

 Teachers have a sound knowledge of the science curriculum and demonstrate how to use scientific equipment.
 Teachers often find opportunities to develop children’s understanding of their surroundings by accessing outdoor learning and workshops with experts.

 Ordinarily, children are also offered a wide range of extra-curricular activities, visits, trips and visitors to complement and broaden the curriculum.
-Year Five went to @Bristol Science Museum where they visited the planetarium in order to learn about planets, the stars and the galaxy we live in.
+Year Five went to Winchester Science Museum where they visited the planetarium in order to learn about planets, the stars and the galaxy we live in.
 Children also had the opportunity to come back to school in the evening in order to do some stargazing.
 These are purposeful events and link with the knowledge being taught in class.

 Due to the current COVID-19 restrictions, it is not always safe to offer the same opportunities as mentioned above (visits, trips, visitors), so as a school we are trying to find other ways to enrich the children’s learning and experiences, like enrichment days and virtual visits.
 We will continue to stay up to date with guidance and strive to find safe ways of providing extra-curricular activities for our children.